-- Milk helps you fuel up without the crash.
-It's a simple, easy source of protein when you need to stay energized. - A strong immune system helps you feel good no matter what comes your way.
+- Milk helps you fuel up without crashing.
+It's a simple, easy source of protein when you need to stay energized. - A robust immune system helps you feel good no matter what comes your way.
 Milk and other dairy products are a natural source of immune-boosting nutrients like zinc and protein. - There are options in the dairy case for almost everyone including those with lactose intolerance and other specific dietary needs.
-(Dairy Market Inc., 2020) - Real dairy foods, including milk, cheese and yogurt have simple ingredient lists.
-In fact, the list on milk includes a few simple word milk, vitamin A and vitamin D.
+(Dairy Market Inc., 2020) - Real dairy foods, including milk, cheese, and yogurt, have simple ingredient lists.
+The list on milk includes a few simple words milk, vitamin A, and vitamin D.